Jules Radich: Dunedin Hospital

-Meetings

-On 22 May 2024, Radich was criticised by Crs David Benson-Pope and Sophie Barker for not holding regular statutory chief executive appraisal committee.
-The last such committee meeting was held on 8 September 2023.
-Radich disputed Benson-Pope and Barkers' criticisms, arguing that the DCC had held regular meetings.

 Israel-Palestine conflict

 In late May 2024, Radich and a majority of the Dunedin City Council (DCC) adopted a motion urging the New Zealand government to create special visas for Palestinian refugees by a margin of 14 to one votes in response to the Gaza war.
 Radich said that he did not see this motion as "one of aggression or blame.
 It's one of safety... it's on the side of humanity."

 In early July 2025, Radich was criticised by Crs Marie Laufiso, Christine Garey, Mandy Mayhem, Steve Walker and David Benson-Pope for the nature of a DCC letter sent to the New Zealand Parliament's community services committee meeting considering Green Party co-leader Chlöe Swarbrick's proposed "Unlawful Occupation of Palestine Sanctions Bill."
 While the letter expressed the DCC's support for Swarbrick's member's bill, it controversially outlined the Council's split 7–7 vote on the motion.
 By contrast, Crs Bill Acklin, Andrew Whiley and Lee Vandervis defended the letter as a reflection of the DCC's split voting on the issue.